firefox-devtools/debugger/CONTRIBUTING.md

 If you've contributed to an open source project before and would like to help this one please take a look through the `up for grabs` issues:

-* [up for grabs][labels-up-for-grabs] - issues should have clear requirements and a difficulty level set as a label

-If you find an `up for grabs` issue without a difficulty level set as a label or unclear requirements please comment in the issue so we can get that fixed.

 #### Your First Code Contribution

 If you're looking for a good issue, you can look through the `up-for-grabs` issues.
 These issues should be actionable and well documented.